TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us012/01.requirements-engineering/readme.md

-# US 0012 - To create a Task
+# US 0012 - Access a discussion link

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-Como utilizador quero aceder ao website através de um link presente numa discussion./ As a user, I want to access the website through a link present in a discussion.
+As a user, I want to access the website through a link present in a discussion.

 ### 1.2.
 Customer Specifications and Clarifications